SynteLang/SynteLang/README.md

 </Test>
 </TestTag>

 Functions can have up to three operands separated by commas with no spaces.
 Refer to the function reference below for how many each one takes.
-The third argument of `euclid` is the phase offset of the internal oscilators.
+The third argument of `euclid` is the phase offset of the internal oscillators.
 Euclidean rhythms can also be generated by using `grid`.

 You can find more examples in the `.saved` directory.